 We made Carbonara Mac and Cheese!
 Basically we made mac and cheese, but with carbonara so it’s extra rich and delicious.
 For our Creamy Baked Carbonara Mac and Cheese, we added some peas and bacon because it’s nice to have some texture variation.
 We also love baking mac and cheese because the top gets a nice crispy coat, and under the blanket of crispy cheese the sauce gets to stay nice and warm and gooey.
 I also love making casserole-y things because the leftovers are always the best!

 If you are gluten free, I love this brand Tolerant that makes their pasta our of lentils and chickpeas.
 To make this dish totally gluten free you would also have to swap out the flour with your favorite substitute!

-If you love Mac and Cheese, you might also want to try our Taleggio Mac and Cheese!
+If you love Mac and Cheese, you might also want to try our other cheesy pasta recipes!

 Creamy Baked Carbonara Mac and Cheese